Adding content to new site

 Program resources can be tagged with a “program resource category” which can be used to display certain documents together in a list.
 For example, if you have a category for “plant clinic calendars” you can display all of them together on a sub-page.
 Main newsletter pages also show any newsletter issue that has been associated with that newsletter.

-There are several different Resource boxes.
+There are several different Resource boxes on a program page.
 How do I know which one to upload my documents to?

 This is illustrated in the final part of the June 12 webinar.
 Each of the “boxes” are layout sections that will display program resources tagged with the “category” selected in the section’s drop-down field.